shihabphp/livewire-dashboard/README.md

 # Create Dashboard

 Using this package you can create beautiful dashboards.
-The dashboard consists of tile which are, under the hood, Livewire components that can update themselves via polling.

-This package contains the base functionality:

-- the base css
-- a `dashboard` view component
-- a `tile` view component to position stuff on the dashboard
-- a `Tile` model to persist fetched data that tiles can use to store fetched data

 ## Requirements
 - [Laravel 8](https://laravel.com/docs/8.x)